circlefin/malachite/specs/consensus/README.md

 Tendermint can solve consensus as long as **less than one third of the processes are Byzantine**, i.e., operate arbitrarily.

+Tendermint assumes that all consensus messages contain a **digital signature**.
+This enables a process receiving a message to authenticate its sender and content.
-> Byzantine nodes are assumed to not to be able to break digital signatures,
+Byzantine nodes are assumed to not to be able to break digital signatures, that is, they cannot forge messages and impersonate correct senders (a.k.a. non-masquerading).
-> that is, pretend to forward messages by correct nodes that were never send
-> (a.k.a. non-masquerading).
->
-> FIXME: move this to the communication assumptions?

 ### Heights